LiuKang1080/LiuKang1080/README.md

 Full Stack Software Engineer
 ----------------------------
 I am a Full Stack Software Engineer with experience utilizing the MERN stack as well as scripting with Python and C++.
-I’m passionate about Simulations, Data Science, Machine Learning, and automation scripting.
+I’m passionate about responsive Web Development, Simulations, Machine Learning, and automation scripting.
 My past work entails automating telescope data gathering and analysis using Python at the West Virginia University Astronomy department.
 I further honed my skills in software development by helping both my local and online gaming communities.
 I did this by meeting the need to create a new responsive wiki website for a popular RPG game and upgrading local family-owned sites.
-Currently, I aim to incorporate Data Science / Machine Learning with responsive Full Stack Software Development.
+Currently, I aim to incorporate Data Science / Machine Learning with responsive Full Stack Software Development, and utilizing new technologies like Next JS.

 * 🌍  I'm based in Northern Virginia
 * 🖥️  See my portfolio at [Shiva-Dev Portfolio](http://shiva-dev.netlify.app/)